DotColossus/quiz_app_classedge/README.md

  8) there will the timer animation also(parameters like to show or not and duration are controlled from settings json) -- Complete
  9) on next time the user comes the questions state will be maintained via state -- Complete
 10) after the last question the summary screen will come -- Complete

+Screen -4 (Summary)

+1) the last screen will be summry of quiz -- Complete
+2) score and time taken for each question -- Not complete